 150th ANNIVERSARY IN 2013!

-To obtain a copy of the slide show “From Pioneers to Silicon Valley”
+To obtain a Powerpoint copy of the slide show “From Pioneers to Silicon Valley”

-or for a copy of the Commemorative Booklet email:
+Or a hard copy of the Commemorative Booklet email:

 April 1863: Polish residents of San Francisco assembled at the Russ House